jst-seminar-rostlab-tum/genomics.ai/Machine_Learning/scarches-api/README.md

 * preprocess reference and query dataset
 * create scANVI model (or use pretrained model) and train it on reference dataset
 * create anndata file of latent representation and compute UMAP
-* train the model on a query and save the result
+* predict unlabeled cell type of latent and compute the accuracy of the learned classifier
-* predict unlabeled cell type of latent and compute the accuracy of the learned classifier.
+* train the model on query dataset and save the result
 * [write](./utils/utils.py) the result into `query.csv` file and [upload](./utils/utils.py) to s3

 ### totalVI